Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Future Studies

-Other than increasing spectral resolution.
-As discussed in Section~\ref{sec:discussionkin}, a prior can be added to the \ppxf{} fitting process which assumes the relation between LOSVD and metallicity and age at different locations of the galaxy can be expressed by a function.
+As discussed in Section~\ref{sec:discussionkin}, other than increasing spectral resolution, a prior can be added to the spectral fitting process which assumes the relation between LOSVD and metallicity and age at different locations of the galaxy.
 Then it can allow templates to have different LOSVDs and the degeneracy is not increased.
-The other way is to add the evolution of stellar kinematics to the semi-analytic model like the one in \cite{2022MNRAS.513.5446Z} and make it derive the chemical evolution histories along with kinematic processes directly by fitting with the integrated spectra, where the fitting process is constrained by several model parameters and more physical.
+The other way is to add the evolution of stellar kinematics to the semi-analytic model like the one in \cite{2022MNRAS.513.5446Z} and make it derive the chemical evolution histories along with kinematic processes directly by fitting with the integrated spectra, where the fitting process is constrained by several model parameters to be more physical.
 We will test the feasibility of these methods in the future.

-As for mass fraction distributions, Section~\ref{sec:discussionmfd} demonstrated how the bin size can artificially create peaky features in the star formation history.
-In the future, it is worthwhile to test fitting results using linearly spaced template grids or modifying the \ppxf{} algorithm on regularizing the fitting and considering the bin size in age and metallicity.
+As for weight fraction distributions, Section~\ref{sec:discussionmfd} demonstrated how the bin size can artificially create peak features in the star formation history, and in Section~\ref{sec:discussinterpmfd} we verified that fitting the spectra using templates that are interpolated with grids linearly spaced in age and \mh{} can alleviate this effect.
+Given interpolating semi-empirical spectral libraries is not recommended when fitting with real observational spectra, our tests indicate the need for considering bin size during regularization.
+In the future, we will also test modifying the regularization algorithm by considering the bin size in age and metallicity.
 Parametrical methods like \cite{2022MNRAS.513.5446Z} can also be used to test recovery abilities.
-Moreover, in this work, we inputted a smooth SFH for the tests.
+Moreover, in this work, we input a smooth SFH for the tests.
 Whether the mass fraction distribution inconsistencies we found also apply to merger-dominated galaxies with multiple starburst phases can be investigated using \galcraft{} generated mock cubes of N-body/hydrodynamical simulations.